nokia/danm/README.md

 Whenever a DanmNet is created or deleted within the Kubernetes cluster, netwatcher will be triggered.
 If the DanmNet in question contained either the "vxlan", or the "vlan" attributes; then netwatcher immediately creates, or deletes the VLAN or VxLAN host interface with the matching VID.

-This feature works in concert with the DANM IPVLAN CNI plugin.
-Whenever a Pod is connected to a DanmNet defining such attribute, the CNI will automatically connect the created IPVLAN slave interface to the VxLAN or VLAN host interface created by the netwatcher; instead of directly connecting it to the defined host interface.
+This feature is the most beneficial when used together with a fully dynamic network provisioning backend.
+Whenever a Pod is connected to a DanmNet defining such attribute, the CNI will automatically connect the created interface to the VxLAN or VLAN host interface created by the netwatcher; instead of directly connecting it to the configured host interface.
 ### Usage of DANM's Svcwatcher component
 #### Feature description
 Svcwatcher component showcases the whole reason why DANM exists, and is architected the way it is.
 It is the first higher-level feature which accomplishes our true intention (described earlier), that is, extending basic Kubernetes constructs to seamlessly work with multiple network interfaces.

 The first such construct is the Kubernetes Service!
 Let's see how it works.